 5. Evaluate Funding Options

+Even the most successful businesses may still need additional funding from time to time.
 Small businesses have several options for funding and small business loans.
 Take the time to learn the differences between each option, such as alternative lenders and traditional banks.
-You may be surprised by what’s available.
+There are many kinds of financing to suit every business need.
 For example, lenders focused on the small business market will offer working capital loans that help you manage daily expenses, such as payroll and operating costs.

 6. Be Realistic